krmckone/lk-site/assets/pages/posts/steam_deck.md

 ![steam deck lcd](../images/steam_deck/steam_deck_lcd.jpg "Steam Deck LCD")

 There's lots of open source plugins as well that you can get for your deck, like one that shows you information from the third party ProtonDB for each of your games.
 Sometimes user-provided data on ProtonDB is more accurate than Valve's internal testing, so this is useful to have handy.
 The steam deck's native resolution is 1280*800 at 16:10 so games that natively support this resolution will not cause any black bars around the deck's screen.
+As an alternative, you can set the in-game resolution to 1280x720 and use the deck's built in scaling mode to remove the black bars.
+This comes at the cost of stretching/distoring the image, though.

 Here is my summary/generalization for features that should allow the game to play well on Steam Deck: